aliaksandr-s/prototyping-with-clojure/tutorial/chapter-05/05-Registration and authentication.md

 # Registration and authentication

-By now our app has a data layer so we can start working on our backed service.
+By now our app has a data layer so we can start working on our back-end service.
 In this chapter we will have a look at some theory behind registration and authentication, implement routes and handlers and add some tests.

 Code for the beginning of this chapter can be found in  `app/chapter-05/start` folder.